 The Bankruptcy Law Committee

 members comprise counsel for corporations, in house and outside, and individuals, as well as judges.
 We seek to further our individual practices while benefiting the professional community.
-The Committee reviews and distributes summaries and practice pointers regarding recent and trend setting case law from federal bankruptcy courts located in New York as well as new legislation of interest to Committee members.
-In addition, full committee meetings are held four times a year, in-person or telephonically, to bring the members together from all over the State in an atmosphere that is conducive to helping each other and working with each other.
+The Committee reviews and distributes summaries and practice pointers regarding recent and trend-setting case law from federal bankruptcy courts located in New York as well as new legislation of interest to Committee members.
+In addition, committee meetings are held several times a year in-person or telephonically to bring the members together from all over the State in an atmosphere that is conducive to helping each other and working with each other.
 Also, committee meetings provide a platform for educational programs presented by relevant specialists, either members or non-lawyer professionals.

 Recent Committee Activity